jnktsj/APPSR/README.md

 ###### -p PROB
 Error probability cutoff.
 The default is 0.1.
 ###### -q SCORE
 Quality score cutoff.
-In the default setting, the cutoff is calculated based on the error probability cutoff specified with `-p`, i.e., `error_probability=0.1` is equivalent to `quality_score=10` in Phred score.
+By default, the cutoff is automatically calculated using the quality score equation for the inferred platform.
+These equations use the error probability cutoff specified using `-p`, i.e., `error_probability=0.1` is equivalent to `quality_score=10` in Phred score.
 ###### -l BP